FEMessage/el-form-renderer/docs/set-options.md

-Use setOptions to update options
+Use setOptions to update select options

 ```vue
 <template>